Davitroon/DaviNotes/src/pages/java/basic-syntax.md

 #### B) While Loop

-The `while` loop repeats a block of code as long as a specified condition remains true.
+The `while` loop loops through a block of code as long as a specified condition is `true`.
+Use this when the number of iterations is unknown.

 ```java